johnhebron/portfolio-hugo/content/_index.md

         - certificate_url:
           date_end: '2022-08-01'
           date_start: '2022-03-01'
-          description: "BigCommerce served as a host/sponsor for 5 amazing women in the H1 2022 Techwomen and the H2 2022 Techwomen conferences.
+          description: "BigCommerce served as a host/sponsor for 5 awesome applicants in both the H1 2022 TechWomen and the H2 2022 TechWomen conferences.
           <br><br>
           As part of their week at BigCommerce learning about all things from ecommerce to being a leader in tech, I was invited to speak about BigCommerce and BigCommerce Engineering (as I was a 9 year veteran at this point) as well as my background as an entrepreneur and creator.
           <br><br>
-          Speaking to these women is one of the most amazing opportunities I have ever had and I am always so humbled and overwhelmed by the amazing work that these women can do with so few resources and so little support.
-I am honored that my company chooses to support these women!"
+          Speaking to the TechWomen teams is one of the most amazing opportunities I have ever had and I am always so humbled and overwhelmed by the amazing work that these women do.
+I am honored that my company chooses to support them!"
           organization: TechWomen
           organization_url: https://www.techwomen.org/
           title: Guest Speaker